Unitary patent and UPC

 There are four major differences:

 I. A European patent can be registered in 38 countries, these are the European Union member states plus a number of other countries such as Turkey, Norway and Switzerland.
 A unitary patent is only valid in participating EU member states.
 There will be a minimum of thirteen and a maximum of 25 participating states.
+EU states can decide to join the unitary patent at a later date.

 II.
 A European patent is registered in each individual country after a common granting procedure.
 A unitary patent is registered for all participating member states simultaneously.
 This means that there is less red tape and translation work involved in the process of granting a unitary patent than in the case of a European patent.